 - Talk to your doctor before you begin any fitness program

-- Maintain a balanced diet – reduce your weight as recommended by your doctor
+- Maintain a balanced diet – reduce your weight as

-- Wash your legs and feet daily using a mild soap and warm (not hot) water
+- Wash your legs and feet daily using a mild soap and warm

-- Inspect your legs and feet regularly for signs of swelling, discoloration, dryness, bruises, or sores – inform
+- Inspect your legs and feet regularly for signs of

 your doctor immediately if you see any changes